Optimal Portfolio Choice for a Behavioural Investor in Continuous-Time Markets: Abstract

 \section{Abstract}

-The aim of this work consists in the study of the optimal investment strategy for a behavioural investor, whose preference towards risk is described by both a probability distortion and an \emph{S}\hyp{}shaped utility function.
-Within a continuous-time financial market framework and assuming that asset prices are modelled by semimartingales, we derive sufficient and necessary conditions for the well\hyp{}posedness of the optimisation problem in the case of piecewise\hyp{}power probability distortion and utility functions.
-Finally, under straightforwardly verifiable conditions, we further demonstrate the existence of an optimal strategy.\\
+The aim of this work consists in the study of the optimal investment strategy for a behavioural investor, whose preference towards risk is described by both a probability distortion and an \emph{S}-shaped utility function.
+Within a continuous-time financial market framework and assuming that asset prices are modelled by semimartingales, we derive sufficient and necessary conditions for the well-posedness of the optimisation problem in the case of piecewise-power probability distortion and utility functions.
+Finally, under straightforwardly verifiable conditions, we further demonstrate the existence of an optimal strategy.